jlink-blog/jlink-blog.github.io/_posts/2018-09-06-stateful-testing.md

 knows how to create sequences - given a method to generate actions -, how to apply a sequence to a model, and how to shrink a sequence if a failing example has been found.

+If we wanted to we could have additional properties, e.g. for running sequences against other intial states or adding invariants.

 ## Running the Property